Episode 20: Lactose Intolerance

 • Lactose Intolerance in Children (00:00.078)

 You're listening to the Easy Feed Podcast, episode number 20, Lactose Intolerance.
-Hi there, I'm Carina Savage and with over 20 years experience feeding children, including my own, I've learnt all the secrets that busy mums need to get their children eating better and actually enjoying healthy foods.
+Hi there, I'm Karina Savage and with over 20 years experience feeding children, including my own, I've learnt all the secrets that busy mums need to get their children eating better and actually enjoying healthy foods.
 So a huge welcome to the Easy Feed Podcast.

 Welcome back.
 It's so good to have you.
 Today's episode is a little gut geeky, but that's my bag.
 And I wanted to share a little more about lactose intolerance because lactose intolerance is very, very common.
 You only need to go to the milk aisle to see the number of lactose free options on the supermarket shelf, in the fridge, and also on the long life milk section.